spezifisch/ThreeStepsAhead/README.md

 - use altitude (this is not ideal), accuracy, TTF, location update timings from real GPS receiver
 - add noise to appear more realistic
 - choose coarse location in map, move around using joystick
-- display floating joystick overlay above other apps
+- display joystick overlay above other apps
 - only hook selected apps (currently a static list: SatStat for testing and PoGo)
 - WIP for next release: modify (accelerometer, gyroscope, magnetometer, etc.) sensor data to match simulated movement